Path to Space

 Blue Origin's orbital space capsule.

-Photos courtesy of Orbital Sciences Corporation
+Photos courtesy of Orbital Sciences Corporation and NASA

-Inflatable habitat technology -> Bigelow Orbital Complex
+Inflatable habitat technology -> Bigelow's Alpha Station

 In 1992, under the Space Exploration Initiative (SEI), NASA began working on plans for a manned Mars mission.
 In order to satisfy the requirements for a low mass, yet large living space for the astronauts they researched the idea of an inflatable habitat, called a Transit Habitat or TransHab.
 For budgetary and political reasons the SEI was abandoned.